A00443079/A00443079_MCDA5510/README.md

 ================================================================================
+I cloned A00443079's repo, that is why we can see his INTRO above..

 This section added by AKHIL ROY: A00443079.
 Features added by me are sub & mult in file1, mod & min in file2, avg & pow in file 3.
+Project name is 'Binary Beast' available at:
+'VedantPatelSMU/A00445777_MCDA5510'
+'A00443079/A00443079_MCDA5510'

-Project name is 'Binary Beast' available at 'VedantPatelSMU/A00445777_MCDA5510' Go ahead and check in 'blame' view!!!
+Go ahead and check in 'blame' view, to know our  true contributions!!!
 ================================================================================